ZZAster/framework/A-软体-第七组/Chapter.md

 This section contains other files that are not related to the project structure on github.

 ## Module Structure Model
+As a machine learning framework, the source code of Accord.NET can be organized as module structure.
+And these modules can be divided into three major parts: Internal module, External modeule and Testing module.

+### Internal module
+As an algorithmic framework, Accord.NET's internal modules mainly include functional modules for handling various problems, such as image and audio processing.
+Here are some of the more important functional modules.

+- Audio<br>

+- Imaging<br>

+- MachineLearning<br>

+- Math<br>

+- Statistics<br>

+- Vision<br>

+### Testing module
+This part contains two major module used to help developers maintain the project, which are explained below:

+- Unit Tests<br>

+- Tools<br>

+### External module
+In order to better implement some algorithm modules, Accord.NET has established many external dependencies, such as ZedGraph, FFmpeg and so on.

 ---
 # Deployment View